NA-MIC/ProjectWeek/README.md

 #### When, where, how much?

-PP i.e., pre-pandemic, the Project Week events were held in-person twice a year, January in Europe, and June at MIT, with ad-hoc meetings added occasionally.
-The registration fee for in-person events is approximately 350 (USD or Euro), and is used to cover coffee and food.
+The Project Week events are held twice a year, January in Europe, and June in North America, with ad-hoc meetings added occasionally.
+The registration fee for in-person events is approximately 500 (USD or Euro), and is used to cover breakfast, lunch, and coffee.
-DP i.e. during-pandemic, the Project Week events are being held online twice year a year.
-There is no registration fee.

 #### How does it work?